morinted/plover_theory/lesson-2-top-row.md

 ### Briefs

 **Briefs are shortcuts** in stenography, and an essential component in gaining speed.
+The word comes from "abbreviation".
 While steno's base theory is syllabic, you will learn and use many briefs to get out **long words and phrases very quickly**.

 The more common a word, the more likely it has a brief.
 In fact, the first bit of steno theory you are about to learn is about briefs that you can make with just `STPHAUFPLT`.